 The deposition numbers on this page do not include pre-existing background deposition, or consents prior to 2008.
-Numbers in blue are the acid "Process Contribution" of the 16 poultry units consented since 1 January 2008

 The average acid deposition of these 16 poultry units is 1.98, which is 105% of the average critical load of 1.89.